SungardAS/condensation/README.md

 Errors due to badly formed JSON or failed CF validations will stop the process and the offending files will be dumped to `condensation_errors`

+## Acknowledgements

+Big thank-you to [Brent Stees](https://github.com/bstees) for creating the condensation logo!